 Whereas in the West we view the state as ‘an intruder’, in China, the state is viewed as an intimate; not just a member of the family, but the patriarch.
 The state is completely embedded in society.

-Jacques argues that if we look at it through western eyes and draw on only western experience we will never understand China.
+Jacques argues that if we look at it through western eyes and draw on an only western experience we will never understand China.

-It is striking when you consider how difficult it is for Australia to achieve bipartisanship to create valuable investments for the future as relatively small in scale as the National Broadband Network or high speed rail.
+It is striking when you consider how difficult it is for Australia to achieve bipartisanship to create valuable investments for the future as relatively small in scale as the National Broadband Network or high-speed rail.
 It is fascinating to hear how advanced China is in so many ways.
 The innovations are things I can’t see ever happening here, because of the profound disunity and political point-scoring.
-Politicians are risk averse to the extreme that they rarely do anything these days except block, cut and veto.
+Politicians are risk-averse to the extreme that they rarely do anything these days except block, cut and veto.

 I’m not saying that China has the answer.
 I certainly don’t think it excels in human rights.
 But I do find some appeal in the concept of a benevolent dictator.